Fronkon Games

 {

-// [MainTexture] allow Material.mainTexture to use
+// [MainTexture] allows Material.mainTexture to use

 // the correct properties.